 Businesses are there to provide a service or product, true – but, in a broader sense, businesses are there to meet customer demands.
 Through every stage of delivering on customer experience, we should be mindful of customer relationship management (CRM).
 This refers to everything from practices to tech that businesses use to manage and analyze customer interactions.

-Importantly, CRM also focuses on data throughout customer life cycle.
+Importantly, CRM also focuses on data throughout the customer life cycle.
 Obtaining this data means that businesses can better deliver on customer demands, thus improving the overall customer experience.
 We’re also able to engage with customer relationship marketing to help better boost our brand.

 It’s worth noting that customers naturally want a better experience – so much so, in fact, they’re willing to pay for it.
 As many have pointed out, the White House Office of Consumer Affairs found that 80% of people were willing to pay more for a product or service if it meant a better customer experience.
-Additionally, not only are people willing to pay more, they’re also willing to risk more.
+Additionally, not only are people willing to pay more, but they’re also willing to risk more.
 As an American Express Survey in 2011 found, 59% of Americans are willing to try a new brand or business if it meant better customer experience.

 To help deliver on this, it’s necessary to have excellent CRM – both in terms of customer relationship management and marketing).